Country of origin: cambodia

 [i] They don’t know your story?

-[r] Why would they ask?
-They were taking care of their studies, their friends, etc…..
-Their mother’s stories, they didn’t care.
-I have already talked about it, I have already told them, but they couldn’t listen.
-“We don’t know what you’re talking about.”
-They did not experience this period.
-What I experienced, I told them, but they said….
-They said, “Don’t talk about it.”
+[r] Why would they have asked?
+They were busy with their studies, their friends, etc. They didn’t care about their mother’s stories.
+I’ve already talked about it, I’ve already told them, but they couldn’t listen.
+‘We don’t know what you’re talking about.’
+They didn’t live through that period.
+I told them what I went through, but they said… They said, ‘Don’t talk about it.’
 It’s too sad, they don’t want to listen.
-They said that the sad stories, they didn’t want to listen.
-They said, “Mom, it’s too sad, don’t talk about it, it makes us cry.”
-They said that and wouldn’t listen.
-So I didn’t tell anyone else.
-If you publish a book, I’ll show them.
-They’ll know about it.
-[Laughs] That’s the way it is.
+They said they didn’t want to listen to sad stories.
+They said, ‘Mum, it’s too sad, don’t talk about it, it makes us cry.’
+They said that and didn’t want to listen.
+So I didn’t tell them any more.
+If you publish a book, I’ll show it to them.
+They’ll know more or less.
+[Laughter] That’s how it is.
 My story is over, there’s nothing left, now I live alone.

-[i] And before, in Cambodia, you thought one day you would be able to come…
+[i] And before, in Cambodia, you thought one day you might come…

 [i] When you lived…